hummxt/web-studio/README.md

 - Email Integration – Easily send messages directly to an email address using the Email JS library.
 - Responsive Design – Fully optimized for mobile phones, tablets, and desktops with Tailwind CSS.

-## 1. Clone the repository:
-- Clone the repository : git clone https://github.com/hummxt/web-studio
-- Navigate to the project folder and start the development server:  cd web-studio  and  npm run dev.